 “Yeah,” I said.
 “Except we’re going to be late for class.”

 Life went back to normal as I was no longer avoiding any of my friends.
-Throughout the rest of the week, Sirius and I were slightly more polite towards each other than before our argument, in an attempt to avoid another one.
-So there was no more one-sided flirting, and we reverted to our usual petty bickering, which we were quite good at.
+Throughout the rest of the week, Sirius and I were slightly more polite towards each other than before our argument, in an attempt to avoid another one, but it wasn’t long before we were back to our usual friendly bickering.

 On Saturday was Slytherin’s last Quidditch game of the year, against Hufflepuff.
 And for the first of Slytherin’s games this year, I was back in the stands again, watching the team play.
 After having had a taste of being on the team earlier this year, I desperately wanted to be out there on the pitch again, but unless Slytherin’s team had a better Captain next year, those two were likely to be my only Quidditch games at Hogwarts.